oricis/Caliopen/doc/monitoring-debug/continous-integration.md

 ### Pull requests

 When a PR is created or a new commit pushed to a PR, Drone captures the event `pull_request`.
 Depending on the files changed, Drone will launch a **lint check, unit tests and functional tests** in the case of the frontend (more info below), or unit tests for python.
-Go and Python tests are launched based on the dependecies of the service, but there are currently no tests implemented for GO.
+Go and Python tests are prepared to be launched based on the modifications made to the dependencies of each service, this means a service is only tested if any of its dependencies is modified.
+There are currently no GO tests and Python tests are global and not tied to a service, so the pipeline currently only tests python in case of a modification to the backend.
+Future improvements include individual service testing.

 Those tests are made using the [merge and checkout strategy][2] so the tests will show the results as if the branch was be merged.

 ### Push

 When a branch is merged or commit pushed to `develop`, the event is caught by drone.
-Every service modified is then built and published to the Docker registry.
+Every service **modified** is then built and published to the Docker registry.
 Each Docker image is published with 2 tags: develop and the commit sha.
 In the case of a merge, only services modified in the merged branch are built.
 In the case of a direct push, there is no way of checking which files are changed, so every service is built and published.

 A push on the `master` branch does not trigger any test nor build.

 ### Tag

-When a tag is created on any branch, Drone will build and publish Docker images with 2 tags: latest and the version of the release.
+When a ``release-${version}`` tag is created on any branch, Drone will build and publish Docker images with 2 tags: latest and the version of the release.
 The number of the version is extracted from the tag, stripping the "release-" part.

 ## Frontend